[primary_category]

 The museum’s gem and mineral collection is one of the largest in the world, with over 375,000 specimens.
 It includes rare and valuable gems like the Star of India, a 563-carat sapphire.

+I recommend reserving 4 hours for your visit.
 While you can easily spend an entire day here, most of us can only process so much.
 We experienced this first-hand during our visit.
-FoMo is your worst enemy here, so I recommend just picking the floors and exhibitions you like most first.
+FoMo is your worst enemy here, so I recommend picking the floors and exhibitions you like most first.
 That way you can enjoy them while you’re still fresh.

 Best time to visit

-The best time to visit is in the morning, but be careful not to plan too many other activities during the day.
+The best time to visit is in the morning.
 The museum is very large, and starting early will give you more time without having to rush through.
 During the weekend it can get extra crowded, and you will have to wait longer to enter the museum.
 This is usually also the case when it rains, as most people want to go to museums.

-Even if you have bought tickets in advance you might have to wait, which can take up to an hour if it is really crowded.
-So, starting early will mke sure you have enough time as a buffer to really make the most out of your visit.
+Even if you bought tickets in advance, you might have to wait, which can take up to an hour if it is really crowded.
+So, starting early will make sure you have enough time as a buffer to really make the most out of your visit.

 How to get in faster